CreamElDudJafar/Pokemon_Celebrations/README.md

 - Gym Leader rematches after E4
 - Can Push Up and Down on Stat Screen to switch Pokemon
 - Can teleport inside buildings and caves
+- Move Decription when learning moves
+- Buy more coins at once from shady clerk
+- Trainers have unique movesets

 CREDITS: IF ANYONE IS MISSED PLEASE LET ME KNOW.
 IT’S HARD TO KEEP TRACK OF ALL CREDITS SINCE THIS HACK WAS STARTED BY ONE PERSON AND THEN FINISHED/TAKEN OVER BY ANOTHER….
 BUT WE WILL GLADLY ADD YOU IN 😊.